 Corrected entry: Moore sets up an appointment with Heston for the next day at 8:30 AM, yet when he is interviewing him, the wall clock behind Moore shows 6:05.
 This is because Moore spliced together footage from several different interviews, but tried to make it look like one interview.

-New this month Correction: Moore claimed the interview with Heston was mostly unedited.
+Correction: Moore claimed the interview with Heston was mostly unedited.
 Based on the clock on the wall the total interview lasted about 23 minutes.
 Moore apparently spliced together portions of the start and end of the interview.

 Corrected entry: The "Wonderful World" segment of the documentary has several inaccuracies.
 1) The Emir of Kuwait is not a dictator, but the legal ruler of his country.
 In fact, Kuwait is considered one of the freer Middle Eastern countries.
 2) The U.S. government never gave aid to Taliban-ruled Afganistan.
 It actually gave that money to U.S. and international agencies that distributed humanitarian aid to the people of Afganistan.
 3) Panama dictator Manuel Noriega was never a CIA agent.
 He was a CIA informant who used to provide intelligence to the United States.
 4) Chile President Salvador Allende was not assassinated; he committed suicide with a gun.